Container-Optimized OS is tested and qualified for running various container

 as explained in

-for approximately 22 weeks.
-During these 22 weeks, the release milestone
+supported for approximately 6 weeks.
+During these 6 weeks, the release

-on the image and it stops showing in the active list of images in
+that milestone and those images stop showing in the active list of images in

-Users may see a warning as well if they are using the
+will only be fixed in newer milestones.
+Users may see a warning if they are

-Users must upgrade to one of the newer active releases in order to continue to receive bug fixes and security patches.
+Users must upgrade to one of the newer active milestones to continue to have easy access to bug fixes and security patches.

 Every major release milestone goes through